 I passionately believe that my job as a freelancer is to make life easier for my assigning editor or producer.
 I understand it can be nerve-wracking to hand a project to someone who is external to the organization.

 So I want my clients to be confident that when they give me an assignment, it’s not only as good as done — it’s as good as done well, on time, and to the highest standards.
-Making life easier differs by the situation and the individual, so it’s a constantly evolving challenge.
+Making life easier differs from the situation and the individual, so it’s a constantly evolving challenge.
 For example, for some editors, frequent communication is what makes life easier; for others, it’s about not clogging their inboxes during the process, until you submit a great completed project at the end.
 I work hard to read the room, so to speak, to figure out what makes life easier for each client and conduct my work for them accordingly.

 I love Wave’s invoicing software.
 It’s free for the simple invoicing features I use, and the program makes it easy to track my financial goals and view my income broken down by month, quarter, customer, etc.

 ANY ADVICE FOR AMBITIOUS DIGITAL PUBLISHING AND MEDIA PROFESSIONALS JUST STARTING OUT?